-Stephan’s research has been published in academic journals such as the Journal of Behavioral Decision Making, Journal of Experimental Social Psychology, Judgment and Decision Making, Journal of Applied Research in Memory and Cognition, Organizational Behavior and Human Decision Processes, and Psychological Science.
+Stephan’s research focuses on judgment and decision making in social and economic contexts.
+This includes research on the affective and cognitive mechanisms underlying prosocial behaviour (e.g., charitable giving), ownership, risk perception, and environmental decision making.
+His research projects often use an experimental approach to address societal challenges that are of interest to various disciplines (including marketing, psychology, economics, and public policy).Stephan’s research has been published in academic journals such as the Journal of Behavioral Decision Making, Journal of Experimental Social Psychology, Judgment and Decision Making, Journal of Applied Research in Memory and Cognition, Organizational Behavior and Human Decision Processes, and Psychological Science.
 Prior to joining Queen Mary University of London, he held positions at the WU Vienna University of Economics and Business (Austria), at Linköping University (Sweden), and at the Max-Planck-Institute for Research on Collective Goods, Bonn (Germany).

 Stephan is Chair Professor of Marketing and Strategy, and Director of the Business Ecosystems Research Group.
 He has undergraduate and postgradute degrees in philosophy, economics, and management studies, and received his PhD in Marketing from the Judge Business School, University of Cambridge.
 Before coming back to academia, Stephan worked in senior positions as a strategy consultant with A.T.
 Kearney and McKinsey and Company.
 His research interests are mainly in business marketing, strategy, and supply chain, in particular relationship management and network theories.
 However, he also works in the area of political marketing and consumer behaviour, and researches issues around the topic of sustainability.
 Stephan has had visiting professorships at Lugano University, University of Mainz, University of St. Gallen, and Kedge Business School, Bordeaux.
 He is currently a visiting professor at the University of Bamberg, and will spend his sabbatical during the second half of 2016 at the University of Alabama, Culverhouse College of Commerce, Tuscaloosa.
 Stephan is part of the editorial board or member of the senior advisory board of several international journals such as Industrial Marketing Management, Journal of Business Research, or Journal of Marketing Theory and Practice.
 He has published more than 100 articles in leading journals, e.g. Long Range Planning, Industrial Marketing Management, Journal of Business Research, International Journal of Operations and Production Management, Journal of International Marketing, Psychology & Marketing, Marketing Theory, and International Marketing Review.
 His latest book (Theory and Concepts in Political Marketing, 2013, Sage) was co-authored together with Robert Ormrod and Nick O’Shaughnessy.